mediafly/extensions-documentation/extensions.md

 TODO: Add screenshots of what this looks like

-To support this mode in an Interactive, the Interactive must do a few things.
+To support this mode in an Extension, the Extension must do a few things.

 1. On the app call to mflyDataInit, the object returned must have mflyWideScreenSupport set: